 This should be possible.
 Contact your tutor via email and request a specific time to meet with them on-line via zoom.
 Remember that they will be busy with other students too, so be ready with specific questions and perhaps even email some questions through so that they can prepare before they meet with you.

 I don't have a laptop/computer at home - can Wintec help?

-Some software is being moved into the cloud so that staff and students can get access to it.
+Some software is now available in the cloud, so that staff and students can get access to it.
 Contact your tutor to find out what the situation is with the software you require.
-There is no access to specialist equipment as the Wintec campus is under lockdown.
-We will be working to change course delivery so that any specialist equipment is not required until we return to campus.

 I need access to Microsoft 365 for my online learning, can Wintec give this to me at a discount?